Vaseto28/Softuni-CSharp-Advanced/README.md

 # Softuni-CSharp-Advanced

-Here you can find all of my salutions from C# Advanced course in Software University (SoftUni):
+Here you can find all of my solutions from C# Advanced course in Software University (SoftUni):

 [1.
 Stacks and queues - Lab](https://github.com/Vaseto28/Softuni-CSharp-Advanced/tree/main/Stacks-and-queues-lab)